abinit/abinit/doc/tutorial/rf1.md

     ./abinit < trf1_1.files > trf1_1.stdout

 where ./abinit has to be replaced by the path to the abinit executable.
+The resulting main output file, trf1_1.out, should be similar to the one below.

 {% dialog tests/tutorespfn/Refs/trf1_1.out %}

+This output file is not very long, so you can quickly read it entirely.
-obtain the following value for

-the energy, in the final echo section:
+Note that one obtains the following value for the energy, in the final echo section:

      etotal   -9.7626837450E+00

-However, we will rely later on a more accurate (more digits) value of this total energy, that can be found about a dozen of lines before this final echo:
+However, we will rely later, for the purpose of doing finite differences, on a more accurate (more digits) value of this total energy, that can be found about a dozen of lines before this final echo:

     >>>>>>>>> Etotal= -9.76268374500280E+00